Bouncing on your ads? You don’t want that… Do you?

 - Web scrapers or data harvesters

-- Bots used to commit organised fraud (ad fraud)
+- Bots used to commit organized fraud (ad fraud)

 - Click-jacking apps or software extensions (known as malware)